 The ETF provides investors with exposure only to equity securities trading on the TSX.
-Its most significant asset allocation is towards the financial sector, with three Canadian banks making a substantial part of its top 10 assets.
+Its most significant asset allocation is towards the financial sector, with several Canadian banks making a substantial part of its top 10 assets.

 iShares XIC is another ETF that you can consider investing in if you want to track Canadian stock markets’ performance.

 Because the top ten holdings for iShares XIC and iShares XIU are identical, you can get exposure to the same ten companies.
 Additionally, the weights in both ETFs are based on market capitalization.

 However, there’s a significant difference between the two: iShares XIC holds over 200 companies in the portfolio.
 Compare that with the 60 companies for iShares XIU, and you can count on a lot more diversity for XIC.